 The American Angler Pro Electric Fillet knife is very sleek and comes with two blade types to choose from, stainless steel or titanium.

-The knife features a whopping 110 volts, 40 mm motor, and a 8 inch serrated blade to make quick work of your days catch.
+The knife features a whopping 110 volts, a 40 mm motor, and an 8-inch serrated blade to make quick work of your day's catch.

 You will never lose your grip either with its Santorini grip pad that is cool to the touch.

-The American Angler pro electric is also made with high quality components like naval brass and Sasa polymer transmission, and come with a nylon mesh storage case.
+The American Angler pro electric is also made with high-quality components like naval brass and Sasa polymer transmission and comes with a nylon mesh storage case.

-This knife also features a 7 foot 110 volt electrical cord giving you angle length to work with.
+This knife also features a 7-foot 110-volt electrical cord giving you an angle length to work with.

 Fillet Knife FAQs

-Those who are more experienced with sharpening knives may wish to use sharpening stones or steels to keep their knives in tip top condition.
+Those who are more experienced with sharpening knives may wish to use sharpening stones or steel to keep their knives in tip-top condition.
 Remember that fillet knives are made from steel that is a little softer than kitchen knives so they do need more frequent sharpening.